rfitzus/LabelsForPOs/README.md

 In the script editor a few new lines of code have been added by the Event Wizard Tool.

 Under **InitialCustomCode()** the below code has been added.
 It's used to trigger an event when the AddLineBtn is clicked.
-It triggers the AddLineBtn\_Click Function to run.
+It triggers the AddLineBtn_Click Function to run.

 ```
-this.AddLineBtn.Click += new System.EventHandler(this.AddLineBtn\_Click);
+this.AddLineBtn.Click += new System.EventHandler(this.AddLineBtn_Click);

-Under **DestroyCustomCode()** the below code disables the button when your done using the UD Menu.

-this.AddLineBtn.Click -= new System.EventHandler(this.AddLineBtn\_Click);
+this.AddLineBtn.Click -= new System.EventHandler(this.AddLineBtn_Click);

-This new function is called when the AddLineBtn is clicked.
-We must add some code to it.
-Currently it does nothing.

-private void AddLineBtn\_Click(object sender, System.EventArgs args)
+private void AddLineBtn_Click(object sender, System.EventArgs args)
 {
     // \*\* Place Event Handling Code Here \*\*
 }